PapayaResearch/synthax/README.md

 ## Acknowledgements & Citing

-If you use `synthax` in your research, please cite the following [paper](https://arxiv.org/abs/2212.04180):
+If you use `synthax` in your research, please cite the following:

 ```
 @software{synthax2023,